Dropkick Murphys: Turn Up That Dial and Woody Guthrie tribute albums (2020–2024)

-On August 21, 2020, the band (consisting of just Ken, James, Tim and some other guy), gave an acoustic performance of Tommy Gun by The Clash during an online live stream 68th birthday tribute to Joe Strummer called A Song for Joe: Celebrating the Life of Joe Strummer.
-On August 22, 2020, the band will perform a special virtual live streaming acoustic set on Facebook in support of Joe Kennedy III and his run for U.S. Senate.

-The band announced that for a second year in a row due to COVID-19 restrictions they will be performing a free live stream concert online.
-St. Patrick's Day Live Stream 2021...Still Locked Down will take place on March 17, 2021.
-Instead of charging a fee to view the performance, the band is encouraging fans to donate to help out paying their crew and other expenses.
+On August 21, 2020, part of the band gave an acoustic performance of "Tommy Gun" by the Clash during an online livestream 68th birthday tribute to Joe Strummer called A Song for Joe: Celebrating the Life of Joe Strummer.
+The band performed a free live stream concert online, for the second year in a row, due to COVID-19 restrictions.
+St. Patrick's Day Live Stream 2021...Still Locked Down took place on March 17, 2021.
+Instead of charging a fee to view the performance, the band is encouraged fans to donate to help out paying their crew and other expenses.